wardr8/Teensy_Tree/README.md

 # Teensy_Tree

 Code for a multiplexed LED sculpture consisting of 37 green LEDs.
+Pictures and video can be found on robwarddesign.com